ericknappe/885coversongs/README.md

-# WXPN 885 Greatest Cover Songs – Countdown Dashboard
+# 885 Greatest Cover Songs – Countdown Dashboard
 Interactive Bar-Race Dashboard Powered by D3.js

-This repository contains a fully client-side HTML/JavaScript dashboard that visualizes the **WXPN 885 Greatest Cover Songs Countdown**.
+This repository contains a fully client-side HTML/JavaScript dashboard that visualizes the **885 Greatest Cover Songs Countdown**.
 It renders six D3 bar-race charts plus a “Current Song” display, all synced to a slider that represents the countdown rank (885 → 1).

 The dashboard is designed to run entirely in the browser — no server required — and can be hosted directly on **GitHub Pages**.